-- All 4 skilled nursing facilities in Charles County received testing kits for their residents and completed resident testing by the close of business on Friday, 5/1.
+- All 4 skilled nursing facilities in Charles County completed resident testing by Friday, 5/1.
 Lab results have been received for each facility.
 A total of 371 residents in skilled nursing facilities were tested.
-35 or 9.4% of those tests came back positive for COVID-19. - Genesis La Plata and Waldorf tested their staff on Friday, 5/15.
-There were 2 positive staff members at Genesis Waldorf and 3 positive staff at Genesis La Plata.
-We are determining if they were previously known positive or new positive cases. - Restore will be testing all of their staff on Friday, 5/22.
-Results should be back from the lab early next week.
+35 or 9.4% of those tests have come back positive for COVID-19.
+Health department staff is looking at previous line lists to determine which of those cases are previously positive cases and which are new positives for the facilities. - Awaiting staff testing results for Restore.